jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-11b.md

 The beru, both a land-measuring and a time-reckoning unit, was probably used in the latter capacity when travel over water was involved.

-As such it was a double hour, so that one hundred beru meant two hundred hours of sailing.
+As such it was a double hour, so that 100 beru meant two hundred hours of sailing.
 We have no way of determining the assumed or average sailing speed employed in these ancient distance reckonings.
 But there is no doubt that a truly distant land was reached after a sea voyage of over 2-3 thousand miles.

 The texts indicate that Arali was situated west and south of Sumer.
 A ship traveling 2-3 thousand miles in a southwesterly direction from the Persian Gulf could have only one destination: the shares of southern Africa.